 Reboot your computer, and it will automatically recreate the file again.

 All these tips should help you repair a potentially corrupt Group Policy on Windows computer.

-This post will show you how to Reset Windows 10 if you ever feel the need to – and this one How to repair corrupted or damaged Registry.
+This post will show you how to Reset Windows if you ever feel the need to – and this one How to repair corrupted or damaged Registry.